 Shaka(Portrait)

 Soon after his reign began, the Zulu began their campaign of conquest and expansion known as the Mfecane, which led to the incorporation of many other peoples.
-A brilliant military leader, Shaka put together an army of more than 40,000 trained soldiers.
+Shaka, a brilliant military leader, assembled an army of more than 40,000 trained soldiers.
 Shaka also introduced several important military innovations, such as the short stabbing spear, which gave Zulu troops a distinct advantage over their adversaries.
-In a period of only ten years, Shaka had built a kingdom—Zululand—that encompassed most of the area now known as Natal Province.
+In only ten years, Shaka had built a kingdom—Zululand—encompassing most of the area now known as Natal Province.

 Shaka claimed absolute authority over his kingdom.
-His hierarchical leadership style was retained by subsequent Zulu rulers and later adopted by Inkatha, a 20th-century Zulu political organization.
-In conquered territories, Shaka appointed his own officials; any subjects who refused his overrule could be killed immediately.
+Subsequent Zulu rulers retained his hierarchical leadership style and later adopted it by Inkatha, a 20th-century Zulu political organization.
+In conquered territories, Shaka appointed his officials; any subjects who refused him overrule could be killed immediately.
 In addition, conquered peoples were expected to serve in the Zulu army, herd the king's cattle, and hunt elephants for ivory.
-Shaka consolidated his authority by conducting frequent cattle raids on neighboring groups, such as the Mpondo.
+Shaka consolidated his authority by conducting frequent cattle raids on neighboring groups like the Mpondo.

-A portion of the cattle was distributed to Shaka's chiefs and army officers to encourage their loyalty.
-Despite these tactics, however, Shaka faced internal opposition, and on this date his half-brother Dingane assassinated him.
+A portion of the cattle was distributed to Shaka's chiefs and army officers to encourage loyalty.
+Despite these tactics, however, Shaka faced internal opposition, and his half-brother Dingane assassinated him on this date.